grzesiek2201/Projects/README.md

 # Projects
-Personal projects to share with others
+Personal projects to share with the ones interested.